 over 1 year ago Shukrani Mercer said:

 This was beautifully constructed and brought tears to my eyes.
 I love how Keera ultimately triumphs over her prosecutors in the end.
 What's really sad is that there are still people out there today that are so hideously racist.
 And not just between black and white people either.
 The quote was a splendid touch...
 I actually have that quote hanging on my bedroom wall ;)

-over 1 year ago Riley Black said:
+almost 2 years ago Riley Black said:

 This is beautiful.

-almost 2 years ago Laina Van Wingerden said:
+about 2 years ago Laina Van Wingerden said:

 You are asking for review on this, and some help, so i'll try!
 And you asked to swap, so this is my answer :)